Why we should let our children eat chocolate this Easter!

 I believe it is our role as parents to teach children that all foods are accessible (including junk food).
 The magic is developing our children’s ability to balance their intake of foods -in a positive way.
 Through positive role modelling ourselves and consistently showing up with yummy healthy food, our ultimate goal is for them to develop a taste and preference for wholesome foods (just as much as the junk).
 The thing is – if we over-restrict kids with what they can eat, it will eventually come back to bite us on the bottom and doesn’t actually help them to become competent eaters.
 Children that have super strict parents (ie never allow their kids any sweets/treats), will often sneak food or binge on treat food (AKA the forbidden fruit) when they get access.
 We need to be talking about foods as “everyday foods” and “sometimes foods”.

 Having said all of this, we as parents are still allowed to try to moderate their sugar intake over Easter.
-Here are some tips to help reduce the “sugar load”.
+Here are some tips.

-choose smaller size eggs and preferably the hollow type (vs caramel inside)
+- choose smaller size eggs and preferably the hollow type (vs the caramel cream inside)

-Chocolate should not be stored in the kids’ rooms – be clear about boundaries around when they can eat it.
+- Chocolate should not be stored in the kids’ rooms – be clear about boundaries..

 Easter is also a great opportunity for more activity.
 Try to encourage your children to be as active as possible, whilst making it fun.
 This could include family walks, games of soccer in the park, family basketball, beach cricket or even home-made obstacle courses in the back yard!